-Angela’s seafood restaurant in Margate is a scrumptious example, awarded the new accolade of a Michelin Green Star in 2021 and 2022 for its sustainable practices.
-Daily changing menus feature fish fresh from the boats that morning, and any vegetable food waste is composted for use in local community gardens that then grow more organic ingredients for the restaurant – a virtuous circle.
+Angela’s seafood restaurant in Margate is a scrumptious example, awarded the accolade of a Michelin Green Star in 2021 and 2022 for its sustainable practices.
+Daily changing menus feature fish fresh from the morning's catch, and any vegetable food waste is composted for use in local community gardens, which then grows more organic food for the restaurant – a virtuous cycle.

-Visit on the last Sunday of the month to pick up seasonal and speciality fare from Cliftonville Farmers’ Market, and make a date this autumn for Broadstairs Food Festival, guaranteed to tickle the tastebuds with artisan goodies from Thanet and Kent.
+Visit on the last Sunday of the month (except December) to pick up seasonal and speciality fare at Cliftonville Farmers’ Market, and make a date at Easter and Autumn for Broadstairs Food Festival, guaranteed to tickle the tastebuds with artisan goodies from Thanet and wider Kent.

-While in Broadstairs look out for Broadstairs Water Refill venues, happy to provide you with water for your refillable bottles – working together to help reduce single-use plastics.
-Download the 'City To Sea app' where you can find cafes, restaurants and other Thanet businesses to refill your water bottle for free.
-Venues include Margate Caves and Thanet Visitor Information Centre
+Look out for Water Refill venues around the Isle, places happy to refill your drinking water bottles – working together to help reduce single-use plastics.
+Download the 'City To Sea app' to find cafes, restaurants and other Thanet businesses taking part.
+Venues include Margate Caves and Thanet Visitor Information Centre.

 5. Veggie choices